Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Strong Second Laws (SSL)

 Below, we derive the "historical" formulation of the strong second law as a direct consequence from the CSSL-$\Sigma_{g}$.
 This is an important point, as it reinforces the physical interest in the conditional strong second law.

-Averaging over $X_{[s,t]}$ the relation \eqref{eq:CSLH} ---which has conditional expectation for constrained trajectories $X_{[0,s]}$ up to time $s\leq t$--- we find for all $t\geq 0$ the contractive property of the Kullback-Leibler distance under the Markovian evolution. \begin{leftbar} Averaging the Conditional version of the Historical Strong Second Law~\eqref{eq:CSLH} over $X_{[s,t]}$ (recall that $X_{[s,t]}$ is random in ~\eqref{eq:CSLH}) one retrieves the "historical" formulation of the second law (\textbf{SSL-H}) which is formulated as follows.
+\begin{leftbar} Averaging the Conditional version of the Historical Strong Second Law~\eqref{eq:CSLH} over $X_{[s,t]}$ (recall that $X_{[s,t]}$ is random in ~\eqref{eq:CSLH}) one retrieves the "historical" formulation of the second law (\textbf{SSL-H}) which is formulated as follows.
 Let $\rho_t(x)$ be the instantaneous density at time $t$ of a generic stochastic process, and $\rho'_t(x)$ the density at the same time of a process which has the same dynamics but an arbitrary initial density $\rho'_0$ that may be different from the actual initial density of the process $\rho_0$.
 For all $t \geq 0$ it follows that

 with equality for the special case $\rho'_0(x)=\rho_0(x)$ which implies that $\rho_t(x)=\rho'_t(x)$ for all~$t$.
 Equation~\eqref{HSL} is considered by many authors ''the'' historical second law associated to a Markovian process in many place in the literature, see the books and reviews~\cite{gardiner1985handbook,risken1996fokker,mackey1989dynamic,cover1999elements} and also and the classic article~\cite{lebowitz1957irreversible}. \end{leftbar}